huma-engineering/huma-docs/data-collection/clinician-portal/getting-started/navigating-the-portal.md

 ## Organisation-level navigation
 If your role is at the organisation level, the layout of the portal will be a little different.

-If you have this role, it is likely you are managing multiple deployments, so your homepage immediately lets you see a list of your deployments along with some high-level stats on the overall number of patients and deployments.
+If you have this role it is likely you are managing multiple deployments, so your homepage immediately lets you see a list of your deployments along with some high-level stats on the overall number of patients and deployments.

 ![Org-level stats](./assets/Navigating01.png)

 Click on any of the deployments and you will go to the [Patient List](../managing-patients/patient-list.md), where you will be able to access all the navigation tools of a regular Deployment-level role.

 Click the Huma icon at the top left to return to the Deployment List at any time.

 You can use the filter at the top to switch between the **Deployments list**, **All staff members**, or **Pending staff invitations**.

 ![Deployments filters](./assets/Navigating02.png)